-TestNG Tutorial: This post, we are going to share the complete TestNG tutorials for both fresher and experienced testers.
+TestNG Tutorial: This post will share the complete Java Selenium TestNG Framework for both fresher and experienced testers.
 TestNG is an automation testing framework where NG stands for “Next Generation.”

-It is an open-source testing framework, and also it is inspired by the JUnit and NUnit.
-But TestNG has introduced some new functionality which makes this framework is more powerful and easy to use.
+It is an open-source testing framework, and JUnit and NUnit inspire it.
+But TestNG has introduced some new functionality, which makes this framework more powerful and easy to use.

 TestNG Tutorial In Selenium WebDriver